yo61/hiera_yamlgpg/README.md

       :key_dir: /etc/puppet/keys # optional, defaults to ~/.gnupg

 Then if you run `hiera -c hiera.yaml dbpassword` on a machine that has the secret key you should get `secretdbpassword`.
+You'll need to be root to read the keydir, and hiera_yamlgpg will need to be in your ruby library search path, so the command might end up looking like this:

+    sudo bash -c 'RUBYLIB=/etc/puppet/modules/hiera_yamlgpg/lib hiera -c hiera.yaml dbpassword'

+When you use hiera as part of puppet, that path should already be on the load path, and the process will be running as root.

 License
 =======